kaspermunck/KMCustomAlertView/README.md

 Customizable UIAlertVIew subclass.
 Easily customize labels, buttons and background of a UIAlertView.

+NOTE: Is not verified to work in iOS 7.

 ## How do I use it?

 Easy as pie.
 Copy KMCustomAlertView.h and KMCustomAlertView.m into your project.
 Subclass KMCustomAlertView and overwrite the following methods: